 Image Source: Flurry

-The standards of developing an application are really high today.
+The standards for developing an application are high today.
 So, what exactly is considered as “good experience” for the users?
 Let’s get on to this journey that is going to explain to you the fundamentals of mobile app design and development.

 If you want to cut out the clutter, add those elements only that are important.
 Try to be as minimalist as possible with the design implementation.

 For instance, when a user is about to make a choice, allow users to take actions but with minimal options.